security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

     the Word document password called `hashcat.doc`.
 This document has been prepared specifically for this lab.
 The word document has been password-protected.
 The hash of the password is stored within the metadata of the document file itself.
-    You can use the python script called `office2john.py` to extract the hash.
+    You can use the Python script called `office2john.py` to extract the hash.
-    `john` in that script name refers to [JtR, John the Ripper](https://github.com/openwall/john), and the python script prints the hash in a format that `john` can accept.
+    `john` in that script name refers to [JtR, John the Ripper](https://github.com/openwall/john), and the Python script prints the hash in a format that `john` can accept.
     We will edit the output to prepare for its use with `hashcat`.

     First, obtain the necessary files: